Three Edge-disjoint Plane Spanning Paths in a Point Set: Three edge-disjoint plane spanning paths

+Now consider the four points $a,b,c,d$, and consider a zig-zag path $Z$ with respect to the partition $(S_1,S_2)$.
+If $Z$ contains at most 2 of the edges $ab,ad,bc,cd$, $\vis(S_1,S_2)$ contains 2 free edges w.r.t. $Z$ and $S$ contains 3 edge-disjoint plane spanning paths according to \cref{lem:2freeedges}; see \cref{fig:diamond-twofree}.
+Obviously, $Z$ cannot contain all four of these edges, since $Z$ is non-crossing.
+In the remaining case, when $Z$ contains exactly three of the edges $ab,bc,ad,cd$, suppose w.l.o.g. that $Z$ contains $ab,bc,cd$.
+Then \cref{lem:bigN} implies that $S$ allows three edge-disjoint plane spanning paths; see \cref{fig:diamond-switchable}. \end{proof}

-\begin{restatable}[\restateref{lem:bigN+}\IfAppendix{}{ -- \cref{fig:bigNPlus}}]{lemma}{BigNPlus} Let $|S|\ge 10$ and let $(S_1,S_2)$ be a \bsp of $S$ with $|S_1|\ge |S_2|$ such that $\vis(S_1,S_2)$ contains a switchable path of length~3 and a bridged vertex in $S_1$ which does not belong to the switchable path and which is incident with at least two edges of $\vis(S_1,S_2)$.
-Then $S$ contains three edge-disjoint plane spanning paths. \end{restatable}
+\begin{lemma} Let $|S|\ge 10$ and let $(S_1,S_2)$ be a \bsp of $S$ with $|S_1|\ge |S_2|$ such that $\vis(S_1,S_2)$ contains a switchable path of length~3 and a bridged vertex in $S_1$ which does not belong to the switchable path and which is incident with at least two edges of $\vis(S_1,S_2)$.
+Then $S$ contains three edge-disjoint plane spanning paths. \end{lemma}

+\begin{proof} Let $u\in S_1$ be a bridged vertex of $S_1$ which does not belong to a switchable path $P$ and is incident to at least two edges of $\vis(S_1,S_2)$; see \cref{fig:bigNPlus}.
+Let $Z$ be a zig-zag path starting in point $u$ (since $u$ is incident with a bridge of the partition $(S_1,S_2)$, such a path always exists as argued in the sketch of proof of \cref{lem:zigzag}).
+Then the degree of $u$ in $Z$ is 1, and since $u$ is incident with at least 2 edges of $\vis(S_1,S_2)$ by the assumption, $u$ is incident with at least one free edge w.r.t. $Z$.
+If $Z$ misses at least one of the edges of $P$, it leaves at least two free edges and $S$ contains three edge-disjoint plane spanning paths by \cref{lem:2freeedges}; see \cref{fig:bigNPlus-miss}.
+Otherwise, $Z$ contains all three edges of the switchable path $P$, and three edge-disjoint plane spanning paths exist according to \cref{lem:bigN}; see \cref{fig:bigNPlus-hit}. \end{proof}

 We are now ready to prove our main result \cref{thm:main}.

 \ThmMain* \begin{proof} Given a set of points $S$, apply \cref{thm:crucial}.
 If $S$ allows a \bsp with two crossing edges in its visibility graph, $S$ has three edge-disjoint plane spanning paths according to \cref{lem:diamond}.
 If $S$ allows a \bsp whose visibility graph contains a switchable path of length three and a bridged vertex, then $S$ has three edge-disjoint plane spanning paths according to \cref{lem:bigN+}.
 If none of these cases apply, then by \cref{thm:crucial} $S$ is the wheel configuration $W_n$ and $n$ is even, in which case $S$ has $n/2-1\ge 4$ edge-disjoint plane spanning paths according to \cref{prop:even-wheel}. \end{proof}